ironfugu/about-us/leading.md

 ## Leading at Packet

-There are two distinct and *equivalent* leadership tracks within Software Engineering, one as a technical leader or individual contributor (IC) and one as a people leader, who helps hire and nuture people's careers.
+There are two distinct and __equivalent__ leadership tracks within Software Engineering, one as a technical leader or individual contributor (IC) and one as a people leader, who helps find, hire and nuture people's careers.
 These two tracks are equal in both pay and responsibility and is of equal importance.

 Here are some examples of responsiblities